NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Snapshot/docs/README.md

 #### Name

-The name of the Snapshot copy to be created.
+The name of the snapshot copy to be created.

 _Required_: Yes